Ronny Yu

-Ronny Yu Yan-Tai (于仁泰) is a Hong Kong film director, producer, and movie writer.
+Ronny Yu Yan-Tai (于仁泰) is a Hong Kong film director, producer, and screenwriter.
 He has worked on both Hong Kong and American films.
 He is mostly known for his work in the American horror genre, such as Bride of Chucky (1998) and Freddy vs. Jason (2003).

 Early life and education

 Yu was born in Hong Kong and graduated from Ohio University.

 Career

 Early films include The Servant (1979), The Saviour (1980), and The Occupant (1984).

 In 1982, Yu directed The Postman Strikes Back.
 The film stars Bryan Leung as the titular protagonist who is sent on a mission to deliver a cargo of four mysterious cases to a rebel leader.
 The film co-stars Chow Yun-fat, Eddy Ko, Cherie Chung, etc.

 In 1986, Yu directed the Hong Kong action crime thriller Legacy of Rage.
 It was Brandon Lee's first lead role.
-Yu said that Lee and him did not get along during shooting.
+Yu said that he and Lee did not get along during shooting.
 In the film, Lee plays a young man blamed for a crime he did not commit.
 Lee was nominated for a Hong Kong Film Award for Best New Performer in this role.
 In May of the following year, it was a critical success at the Cannes Film Festival and commercial success in Japan.
 In 1998, Legacy of Rage was released directly to video in the U.S. and Australia the next year.
 This was due to ongoing interest on Lee's film, due to his early passing in 1993.
 The film has been described as stylistic and fast-paced, with a good performance by Lee.
 Some critics considered it to be Lee's best genre film.